gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 }
 ```

-The `_Key` scalar generates an object with a `__typename` and all _utilized_ selectionSet fields on the type.
-For example, when the `shippingEstimate` field is requested, the resulting object keys look like:
+The `_Key` scalar is an object with a `__typename` and all _utilized_ selectionSet fields on the type.
+For example, when the computed `shippingEstimate` field is requested, the resulting object keys look like:

 ```js
 [